psugimoto/poc-ds-template/README.md

-The app has 5 endpoints:
+The app has 3 endpoints:
-- /save  - persists the trained model (if it exists) in model.pkl

 - /load - loads model.pkl into memory

-- /train - trains a model using the Iris dataset from sklearn

 - /evaluate - returns the precision of the model on a test dataset